mendix/docs/content/en/docs/appstore/modules/pgvector-knowledge-base/_index.md

 ### 3.1 General Configuration {#general-configuration}

 1. Add the module role **PgVectorKnowledgeBase.Administrator** to your Administrator user role in the security settings of your app.
-Optionally, map **PgVectorKnowledgeBase.User** to any user roles that need read access directly on retrieved entities, [Chunk](#chunk) and [Label](#label).
+Optionally, map **PgVectorKnowledgeBase.User** to any user roles that need read access directly on retrieved entities, [Chunk](#chunk), and [Label](#label).
 2. Add the **DatabaseConfiguration_Overview** page (**USE_ME > Configuration**) to your navigation or add the **Snippet_DatabaseConfigurations** to a page that is already part of your navigation.
-3. Now you can set up your database configuration(s) at runtime.
+3. Set up your database configuration(s) at runtime.
 For more information, see the [Configuring the Database Connection Details](/appstore/modules/pgvector-knowledge-base/vector-database-setup/#configure-database-connection) section in *Setting up a Vector Database*.

 ### 3.2 General Operations {#general-operations-configuration}